Cookies

 Remuneration of controlling units

-In accordance with Paragraph 9 IVV, this pertains to all organizational units with a monitoring function, i.e. Compliance, Risk Controlling, Central Settlement, Group Auditing and the HR department.
+In accordance with Paragraph 9 IVV, this pertains to all organizational units with a monitoring function, i.e. Compliance, Risk Controlling, Central Settlement, Group Audit and the HR department.
 Remuneration of employees in these areas focuses on base salary in order to avoid payments that conflict with the employees’ monitoring functions.
 Therefore, the annual bonuses for employees in these control units are kept below the level of annual base salary.

 Severance payments